 Ahmad Nader Nadery

-Mr. Nadery is chairman of the Independent Administrative Reform and Civil Service Commission.
+Mr. Nadery is the former chairman of the Independent Administrative Reform and Civil Service Commission of Afghanistan.
 Prior to joining the Commission he was senior advisor to the President on Public and Strategic Affairs.
-He also serves as Ambassador At-large for Freedom of Expression and as a member of the government negotiation team at the peace talks in Doha.
+He also served as Ambassador At-large for Freedom of Expression and as a member of the government negotiation team at the peace talks in Doha.

 Prior to his appointment at the AIHRC, Mr. Nadery served as the director of Afghanistan programs for Global Rights.
 He also served as the Spokesperson for the Emergency Loya Jirga (Grand Assembly) that elected the head of transitional government in 2002.
 During that time, Mr. Nadery was elected as a delegate for the Emergency Loya Jirga and served as a representative of civil society.

 Mr. Nadery has written extensively on politics, human rights, women’s rights and democracy in Afghanistan.
 He taught constitutional law at the American University of Afghanistan in 2012.
 He also served as member of Global Agenda Council on Fragile States of the World Economic Forum.
 He led No Peace Without Justice support missions in Libya for two years after the 2012 revolution.
 He is also a member of the Board of Editors of the International Journal on Transitional Justice and appears regularly on BBC, New York Times, Washington Post and other national and international media.
 In 2005, he was recognized as an “Asian Hero” by Time Magazine; in 2008, he was named as Young Global Leader by the World Economic Forum.

 Mr. Nadery studied law and political sciences at Kabul University and earned his master’s degree in International Relations from George Washington University.
 He also studied leadership at the Kennedy School of Government at Harvard University.